610yilingliu/FakeDonaldTrump/README.md

 `avatar_trump` is not one of the result folder, it just something fun happened when I forgot to convert BGR to RGB, so the Trump looks like Avatar :)

+## General Process

+- Crop Trump's face from photos in mentioned data resources with OpenCV, dlib and face_recognition library(in [`get_face.py`](./pkg/get_face.py))
+- Resize face into 64 * 64 images
+- Convert those 64 * 64 image to an numpy dataset for further use
+- Apply DCGAN, visualization and logging are applied during the training process and the images generated while training will be in './report_imgs' and the losses and model will be in `./logs` by default

 ## Applied techs
 - DCGAN
 - Dynamic learning rate